hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-python.md

 `faas-cli new fibonacci --lang python3 --prefix $REGISTRY/fibonacci --gateway $OPENFAAS_URL`{{execute}}

+In the current directory there is a pre-written fibonacci Python code example.
+Notice at the top is the "handle" method that OpenFaaS expects as a signature for the function.

+`cat fibonacci.py`{{execute}}

-Copy the pre-written example fibonacci Python code into the handler code.
+Copy the example Python code into the generated directory.

 `cp fibonacci.py fibonacci/handler.py`{{execute}}